henri-tremblay/henri.github.io/_posts/2017-08-02-data-visibility.md

 I recommend that you first guess the result before looking at the answer.

+The first example is when we just flip the field in same thread.

+{% highlight java %}
+@Test
+public void test() {
+    new Thread(() -> {
+        field = true;
+        while (!field);
+        System.out.println("Done");
+    }).start();
+}
+{% endhighlight %}

+**Does it work:** Yes

+We will call this one the obvious example because it obviously works.
+But, even if it's obvious, the JMM still have a rule for it.

+    Each action in a thread happens-before every subsequent action in that thread.

+Let's move to something less obvious.
-The first example is a normal field (no final or volatile) without any kind of synchronization.
+We will start with a normal field (no final or volatile) without any kind of synchronization.

 {% highlight java %}
 private boolean stopNormalField;